nopivnick/itp.nopivnick.com/_posts/2018-11-03-haptics-experiment-5.md

 <iframe src="https://drive.google.com/file/d/1ri4b6KOORObG4nSoWMHYWtsEZoucNkez/preview" width="640" height="480"></iframe>

 I'm convinced the tail and the cleaner wiring adds to the anthropomorphization and as a consequence improves the interaction.

-To that end, I would like to point out -- for the record -- this project received the Tom Igoe stamp of approval (plus smile no less) but tragically I was not fast enough to capture it on camera.
+On that note, I would like to point out -- for the record -- this project received the Tom Igoe stamp of approval (replete with smile, no less) but tragically I was not fast enough to capture it on camera.